CraftAcademy/library-challenge/README.md

 I need to know which day the visitor has to return the book
 So that I know when to send him/her a fine

-As a visitor
+As a Visitor
 In order to check out a book
 I want to see the title and author of the book

-As a visitor
+As a Visitor
 In order to know when to return a book
 I want to know the due date of the book